bbc/wraith/README.md

  * Please ensure that it complies with coding standards.

 **Please raise any issues with this project as a GitHub issue.**

-## Changelog - updated 2014-05-14
-We have updated Wraith some bug fixes and more importantly, parallel support.
-This will now enable use of all your CPU cores for faster Wraith runs.
-There is error handling in place to ensure if an image fails to capture, it will try again 5 times, if that fails, it will put an holding image in place.
-This should solve all the issues with images not capturing and failing to crop/compare.
-Big thanks to [Matt Senior](https://github.com/mattsenior) for doing the work.

 ## License